Decoding the Registration Process of a Private Limited Company in Chennai

 After downloading the form, fill it out with the necessary details as listed there:

-You must attach your most recent photos and sign the declaration after filling out all the required information.
+You must attach your most recent photos and sign the declaration after completing all the required information.
 Make sure the application is filled out.
 The filled-out form should be printed out and saved.

 Step 3: Identity and address verification

-An attesting officer must certify the supporting documentation that is submitted as identification and address evidence.
+An attesting officer must certify the supporting documentation submitted as identification and address evidence.
 Ensure the accompanying proof documents bear the attesting officer’s signature and seal legibly.

 Step 4: DSC payment